JoeTSchwarz/Messaging-Systems-and-queues/README.md

 The apps are self-explanatory.
 Note: The difference between the SOFT and HARD option of iForum/uForum and UDPForum is:
-- SOFT: If a participant is banned, they can "re-register" using a different user ID.
+- SOFT: If a participant is banned, he or she can "re-register" using a different user ID.
-- HARD: If a participant is banned, their ID and computer are "banned".
+- HARD: If a participant is banned, he or she ID and computer are "banned".
 They can only "re-register" using a different computer.

 iForum, uForum and UDPForum create a UserList file "ForumUserList.txt" if the file does not exist and store the ID, PW and computer disk ID in a simple decrypted string.
 Each line for each registered participant.
 The PW of a banned participant is deleted and replaced with a hexadecimal number 0x03.